daverona/docker-rdkit/README.md

 docker container run --rm \
   ...
   --volume /host/path/to/your/src:/var/local \
-  --volume /another/directory:/srv
+  --volume /host/path/to/data:/srv \
   ...
 ```

-You will get the files under /another/directory on your machine.
+You will get the files under /host/path/to/data on your machine as your source
+generates these files.

 ### Using as Building Environment